hack4faith/james/Challenge01-Historical-Context.md

 **Bringing it home:**

 1. What are your key takeaways from this study/discussion?
-List up to 3 and be prepared to share these in your group or with someone.
+List up to 3 and plan to share these with someone or in your group.
    - #1
    - #2
    - #3